anovos/anovos-docs/docs/using-anovos/config_file.md

 🔎 _Corresponds to [`data_ingest.concatenate_dataset`](../api/data_ingest/data_ingest.md#anovos.data_ingest.data_ingest.concatenate_dataset)_

-This configuration block describes how to combine multiple dataframes into a single dataframe.
+This configuration block describes how to combine multiple loaded dataframes into a single one.
-There can be varying number of input dataframes that can be concatenated and for loading other concatenating input datasets, we need to write its subsequent operations separately for each dataset like `dataset1`, `dataset2`, `dataset3` and so on.

 ### `method`

-`index` or `name`.
-This needs to be entered as a keyword argument.
-The "index" method involves concatenating the dataframes by the column index.
-If the sequence of column is not fixed among the dataframe, this method should be avoided.
-The "name" method involves concatenating by column names.
+There are two different methods to concatenate dataframes:

+- `index`: Concatenate by column index, i.e., the first column of the first dataframe is matched with the first column of the second dataframe and so forth.
+- `name`: Concatenate by column name, i.e., columns of the same name are matched.

-The first dataframe passed will define the final columns in the concatenated dataframe.
+Note that in both cases, the first dataframe will define both the names and the order of the columns in the final dataframe.
-It will throw an error if any column in the first dataframe is not available in any of other dataframes.
+If the subsequent dataframes have too few columns (`index`) or are missing named columns (`name´) for the concatenation to proceed, an error will be raised.

 _Example:_
 ```yaml